NYT Journalist & Author of

 —HELEN LEWIS, author of the bestseller Difficult Women

-“A meticulous examination of a little-known case of collective female violence … A stark meditation on gender, survival, and our enduring cultural fascination with so-called ‘black widow’ narratives.”
+“A stark meditation on gender, survival, and our enduring cultural fascination with so-called ‘black widow’ narratives.”

 —ROSE HACKMAN, author of Emotional Labor